Feature request #3483

 Mind you: that plugin is postgis-specific.

-#9 Updated by Giovanni Manghi almost 7 years ago
+#9 Updated by Giovanni Manghi over 7 years ago

 • Easy fix? set to No

-#10 Updated by Paolo Cavallini about 6 years ago
+#10 Updated by Paolo Cavallini almost 7 years ago

 • Status changed from Open to Feedback